Hello Catalog How to Order Tile Articles Site Map Search Contact

 Not all tiles and colors of every pattern are shown here.
 Some tiles are shown on marble but are also available on ceramic.
 Follow the links to the product pages to see colors and variations.
 Later Morris, Marshall, Faulkner and Co. tiles, as well as Morris and Co. tiles, are listed under William De Morgan Tiles (De Morgan first produced stained glass and tiles for Morris and Co. but went to to create his own tileworks, selling tiles primarily through Morris & Co.

 Twelve labors of the months panels based on the Morris, Marshall, Faulkner and Co. tiles are available.

 Red House Birds are available as border tiles, and as square accent tiles.

-Philip Webb designed the birds for a stained glass window at Red House.
+Philip Webb designed a stained glass window at Red House featuring the birds.

 Red House Goose